Algorithmic study on liar's vertex-edge domination problem: NP-completeness

 In this section, we show that the decision version of liar's ve-domination problem is NP-complete for general graphs.
-To prove the NP-completeness, we show a polynomial time reduction from vertex cover decision problem in general graphs, which is known to be NP-complete \cite{garey1979}.
-The vertex cover decision problem is stated as follows:
+To prove the NP-completeness, we show a polynomial time reduction from liar's domination decision problem in general graphs, which is known to be NP-complete \cite{slater2009liar}.
+The decision version of liar's domination problem is stated as follows: